 Whether you like his comedy or not Kevin Hart is one of the most successful comedians alive.
 Most of his standup routine consists of him telling stories and these same stories are replicated in his interviews.
 Comedians have stories and analogies they refine over time and use constantly and they seek every opportunity to squeeze them in.
 You should too.
 Analogies are a powerful way of helping people understand your point of view and immediately relating to something that just moments prior was unrelatable.

-Watch this breakdown of Kevin’s techniques on storytelling and how he uses them to great effect on panels:
+Watch this breakdown of Kevin’s techniques on storytelling and how he uses them to great effect on panels which tells us how to nail panels:

 The main takeaways are: